 First Place Winner from our October slam with her hilarious story of an unfortunate mistranslation while studying Spanish in Panama.

 We are beyond excited about our Featured Storytellers for the upcoming December slam.
-We’ve got Mary J Lockwood, a writer and storyteller from England with an incurable habit of stumbling into adventures; Cristie Chamberland, a traveler, a sometimes poet, and a teacher of various things, whose work has been seen at the Portland Story Theater, Here’s the Story Chicago, and Story Sessions in Chicago; & Morely McBride, a recent Brooklyn-to-Boulder transplant and former Moth StorySLAM winner.
+We’ve got Cristie Chamberland, a traveler, a sometimes poet, and a teacher of various things, whose work has been seen at the Portland Story Theater, Here’s the Story Chicago, and Story Sessions in Chicago; Morley McBride, a recent Brooklyn-to-Boulder transplant and former Moth StorySLAM winner; & Bradley Spann, a Truth Be Told veteran, winner in the Funniest Damn Story category at the first annual Grand Slam earlier this year and Fringe Festival extraordinaire with his one-man show, Me and My Monkey.
 We’re delighted to welcome them to the Truth Be Told stage.